 Arielle Angel (b.
 1984) grew up in Miami, Florida and lives in Brooklyn, New York.
-She is the Senior Literary Editor at Jewish Currents.
+She is an editor at Jewish Currents.

 She has been awarded artist residencies at Hub-Bub in Spartanburg, South Carolina; Woodstock Byrdcliffe Artists Guild in Woodstock, New York; the Kimmel Harding Nelson Center for the Arts in Nebraska City; Brush Creek Foundation for the Arts in Saratoga, Wyoming; Jentel in Banner, Wyoming; and Abode Farm in New Lebanon, NY.
 She was a 2016 Fellow at Tent: Creative Writing at The Yiddish Book Center in Amherst, Massachusetts.
 Her work has appeared in Guernica, Off Assignment, Protocols, and Poor Claudia.

 She received her MFA in Fiction from Columbia University ('12), and also holds a degree in Studio Art and Creative Writing from NYU ('06).